warpech/OctoProject/README.md

 Adds the following features to GitHub:

 - merged project boards.
 Just create a new project board and in the description put URLs to your other project boards
-- "Copy snapshot" button that puts a text summary of the project to clipboard
+- "Copy snapshot" button that puts a text summary of the project to clipboard.
+You can make a new snapshot or an incremental update at the end of an existing snapshot.

 ## Installing